ilovepdf/iloveimg-wp-watermark/README.txt

 **Do you have an API REST?**

 Yes, in fact this plugin is powered by our API.
 And you can integrate our image optimization tools into your software apps too!
-Learn more about [iLoveIMG API for developers](https://iloveapi.com).
+Learn more about [iLoveAPI for developers](https://iloveapi.com).

 **Do you care about the privacy of my images?**